plizkinzmey/remote-transmission-client-go/docs/go-testing-best-practices.md

   - **`go list -m -versions <module>`**: Check available versions for a module.

 ## 12. Clear Failures
-- Fail tests early and loudly.
+- Fail tests early and loudly using `t.Fatal` or `t.Fatalf` when a condition prevents further meaningful testing within that scope.
+Use `t.Error` or `t.Errorf` to report failures but allow the test function (or other subtests) to continue.
 - Provide actionable messages to speed up debugging.

 ## 13. Documentation